Shane Stone

-Shane Leslie Stone (born 25 September 1950) is an Australian political figure.
+Shane Leslie Stone (born 25 September 1950) is an Australian politician.
 He is a member and former leader of the Country Liberal Party, and was the Chief Minister of the Northern Territory between May 1995 and February 1999.
-Since October 2023, Stone is the president of the party.
+Stone has served as the president of the party on multiple occasions, most recently from October 2023 to February 2025.

 Stone served as the Chair of the Council for the Order of Australia from 2018 to 2023.
 He was also the Coordinator-General of the National Recovery and Resilience Agency and its predecessors until August 2022.
 He was also the federal president of the Liberal Party of Australia (affiliate of the Country Library Party) between July 1999 and 2005.

 Political career

 1990s

 First elected to the Northern Territory Legislative Assembly Electoral division of Port Darwin as a member of the Country Liberal Party (CLP) in 1990, Stone held several portfolios, including Attorney-General, Education and the Arts, Employment and Training, Mines and Energy, Industries and Development, and Asian Relations and Trade.
 In late 1997 Stone attracted sustained criticism when as the First Law Officer being the Attorney-General he appointed himself a Queen's Counsel.

 Stone was the Chief Minister during the referendum for statehood for the Northern Territory in 1998.
 Electors were asked to vote on whether the Northern Territory should become a state with a constitution that had been approved by a Constitutional Assembly.
 A bipartisan committee of the Northern Territory Legislative Assembly had recommended a constitution and that it should be further considered by an elected Constitutional Assembly.
 The CLP Government put forward a different constitution to a non-elected Constitutional Assembly.
 The referendum failed narrowly.
 The following year Stone resigned as Chief Minister; 18 months later the CLP under Denis Burke lost the next Territory election after 27 years in power.
 In 1999 he became the federal President of the Liberal Party of Australia, and was appointed a Commander of the Order of Kinabalu by the Malaysian state of Sabah.